-1. Pull the release handle with the above symbol on it.
+Pull the release handle with the above symbol on it.
 It is located below the instrument panel to the left of the steering wheel.

-- 2. Move the secondary bonnet release lever up to release the striker.
+- Move the secondary bonnet release lever up to release the striker.
 The lever is located near the middle of the bonnet. - 3.
-Lift the hood.
+Lift the bonnet.